Jamie's School Dinners: County Durham

 Statistically, the English county of Durham had the highest rate of health problems among school children in the country.
-Oliver visited a primary school in Peterlee, and realised that part of the problem with getting children to eat healthier food was the food they were eating at home.
+During a visit to a primary school in Peterlee, Oliver realised that part of the challenge in promoting healthier eating habits among children was influenced by the food they were consuming at home.
 He visited a young boy's family and convinced them to try a healthier home-cooked menu for a week.

 Return to London

 Returning to Greenwich, Oliver faced a student boycott of his new menu.
 He produced an education kit, and recruited children to work in the kitchen, demonstrating to them exactly what went into chicken nuggets, and teaching them to identify vegetables.

-As the campaign gathered momentum, gaining increasing public support, Oliver approached members of the government, to campaign for increased funding for ingredients and staff wages in school canteens.
+As the campaign gained momentum and garnered increasing public support, Oliver approached civil servants to advocate for increased funding for ingredients and staff wages in school canteens.

 Results of the show and campaign

-The British Government, and Prime Minister Tony Blair promised to take steps to improve school dinners shortly after the programme aired.
+The HM Government, and Prime Minister Tony Blair promised to take steps to improve school dinners shortly after the programme aired.
 271,677 people signed an online petition on the Feed Me Better website, which was delivered to 10 Downing Street on 30 March 2005.
 Certain junk foods (such as the notorious Bernard Matthews "Turkey Twizzlers" much derided on the show) were banned from schools by their local borough or county council.
 Currently fried foods are only allowed to be served twice a week and soft drinks are no longer available.
 The Department for Education and Skills created the School Food Trust, a £60 Million initiative to provide support and advice to school administrators to improve the standard of school meals.